omnect/omnect-device-service/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Instruction
+## Configuration

-This module is based on omnect [iot-client-template-rs](https://github.com/omnect/iot-client-template-rs).
-All information you need to build the project can be found there.
+### Update validation time

+Configure the environment variable `UPDATE_VALIDATION_TIME_IN_S` in order to set number of seconds the update validation might take.
+This value is taken to prolong the watchdog interval for the update validation phase.
+The value defaults to 90s in case not set.

+### azure-iot-sdk

+Runtime configuration options of the underlying azure-iot-sdk crate can be found [there]([README.md](https://github.com/omnect/azure-iot-sdk/blob/main/README.md)).

 ## Factory reset
 The module itself does not perform a factory reset.